Last Updated on July 18, 2020 by Sagar Aryal

-- The human digestive system is the collective name used to describe the alimentary canal, some accessory organs and a variety of digestive processes which take place at different levels in the canal to prepare food eaten in the diet for absorption.
+- The human digestive system is the collective name used to describe the alimentary canal, some accessory organs, and a variety of digestive processes that take place at different levels in the canal to prepare food eaten in the diet for absorption.

-- It has a general structure which is modified at different levels to provide for the processes occurring at each level.
+- It has a general structure that is modified at different levels to provide for the processes occurring at each level.

 - The complex of digestive processes gradually breaks down the foods eaten until they are in a form suitable for absorption.

-- After absorption, nutrients are used to synthesise body constituents.
+- After absorption, nutrients are used to synthesize body constituents.